 BA, University of Delhi (India)

-Carrie Lee is a founding partner and Chief Compliance Officer and General Counsel of Pine Street.
+Carrie Lee is a founding partner of Pine Street.
 Prior to joining Pine Street, Ms. Lee was an attorney with White & Case LLP's Energy Infrastructure Project Asset Finance Group.
 Her practice focused on domestic and global finance matters with particular emphasis on transactions involving aircraft.
 These transactions include aircraft sales, acquisitions, sale/leasebacks and asset securitizations and almost always involve multiple jurisdictions in North and South America, Europe, Africa and Asia.
 Additionally, Ms. Lee was appointed de facto in-house counsel to one of the world’s largest lessor of commercial aircraft and was the key attorney with matters involving restructuring of corporate finance and obtaining multi-billion dollar financing.
 Ms. Lee also worked at a leading law firm in Los Angeles, Buchalter Nemer, as an advisor to multi-national clients in connection with mergers, acquisitions and disposition or assets and companies.

 BA, University of California at San Diego